ViewComponent/view_component/docs/frequently-asked-questions.md

 Yes.
 ViewComponent is tested against ERB, Haml, and Slim, but it should support most Rails template handlers.

+## Can I use a ViewComponent for an entire view?

+If the view could benefit from unit testing, making it a ViewComponent is probably a good idea.

 ## Isn't this just like X library?

 ViewComponent is far from a novel idea!
 Popular implementations of view components in Ruby include, but are not limited to: